miried/rpg_vid2e/README.md

 source /home/mirieder/.bashrc_miniconda3
 conda activate vid2e
 ```
 Then the Python environment is ready to use.
+You can run `jupyter-lab --no-browser` to start the Jupyter environment.

 ### Project code